-In the policy documents, all existing private medical care providers are framed as potential medical tourism sector participants (MOH, 2009a; Invest Barbados, 2010).
-The Sparman Clinic, Barbados Fertility Centre, and the Dialysis Clinic have also been singled out in the Health and Wellness Task Force Report as existing medical tourism providers (MOH, 2009a).
+In the policy documents, all existing private medical care providers are framed as potential medical tourism sector participants (Invest Barbados, 2010; MOH, 2009).
+The Sparman Clinic, Barbados Fertility Centre, and the Dialysis Clinic have also been singled out in the Health and Wellness Task Force Report as existing medical tourism providers (MOH, 2009).
 Both of these instances demonstrate a very wide definition of medical tourism being adopted in the existing policy discussion.

 Accreditation of private providers is raised repeatedly in the policy documents.
-The Health and Wellness Task Force Report notes the success of the Barbados Fertility Centre in achieving Joint Commission International accreditation and the current pursuit of Joint Commission International certification by the Sparman Clinic (MOH, 2009a).
-The Health and Wellness Task Force Report and the cabinet notes also focus on the creation of a National Health Care Quality Council to develop and enforce accreditation standards for health care providers (MOH 2008; MOH, 2009a; MOH, 2009b).
-There is inconsistency in these calls for accreditation, with some phrasing pointing towards the requirement that medical providers seek international accreditations and other suggesting that Barbados will create its own standards, but have them informed by the standards held by existing international accreditors (see MOH 2008, p.
-3; MOH, 2009a, p.
-16; MOH, 2009b, p.
-1).
+The Health and Wellness Task Force Report notes the success of the Barbados Fertility Centre in achieving Joint Commission International accreditation and the current pursuit of Joint Commission International certification by the Sparman Clinic (MOH, 2009).
+The Health and Wellness Task Force Report and the cabinet notes also focus on the creation of a National Health Care Quality Council to develop and enforce accreditation standards for health care providers (MOH 2008; MOH, 2009; MOH, 2009b).
+There is inconsistency in these calls for accreditation, with some phrasing pointing towards the requirement that medical providers seek international accreditations and other suggesting that Barbados will create its own standards, but have them informed by the standards held by existing international accreditors (see MOH, 2009, pg 16; MOH, 2009b, pg 1; MOH 2008, pg 3).